Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [load.eventsPoolSize](./values.yaml#L3028)

 Optional.
-Size of the "EVENTS" internal thread pool, which is devoted to dispatching the update events received from a Data Adapter to the proper client sessions, according with each session subscriptions.
+Size of the `EVENTS` internal thread pool, which is devoted to dispatching the update events received from a Data Adapter to the proper client sessions, according with each session subscriptions.
 This task does not include blocking operations; however, on multiprocessor machines, allocating multiple threads for this task may be beneficial.

 **Default:**